Instructions for Authors (Author Guidelines)

 Tables and Equations as Graphics:

-If equations cannot be encoded in MathML, submit them in TIFF or EPS format as discrete files (i.e., a file containing only the data for one equation).
+Equations should be submitted in EPS or TIFF format as discrete files (i.e., a file containing only the data for one equation) cannot be submitted in MathML.
 Only when tables cannot be encoded as XML/SGML they can be submitted as graphics.
-If this method is used, it is critical that the font size in all equations and tables are consistent and legible throughout all submissions.
+It is critical that the font size in all equations and tables are consistent and legible throughout all submissions (If this method is used).

 Summary diagram/figure included as part of the Supplementary information (optional).

-All Supplementary information is supplied as a single PDF file, if possible.
+All Supplementary information should submit as a single PDF file, if possible.
 File size within the permitted limits for Supplementary Information.
-Images should be a maximum size of 640 x 480 pixels (9 x 6.8 inches at 72 pixels per inch).